jldugger/blog/content/Programming/what-every-sysadmin-should-know.md

 meeting.
 Do not let Change Management degrade into political battles or displays of bureaucratic power.

-**Study Cryptography.** System administrators are charge of networked resources; adding security as a final step is somewhere between impossible and a very expensive proposition.
+**Study Cryptography.** System administrators are charge of networked resources; baking in security as a final step is somewhere between impossible and a very expensive proposition.
-Given how central the role is to .
-Understanding public key cryptography, password handling practices, and encryption in general are be extremely valuable in debugging the metric.
+Given how much of the sysadmin role involves acting as a trusted third party, understanding public key cryptography, password handling practices, entropy and encryption in general are valuable skills in debugging, performance tuning and setting policy.

  [1]: http://serverfault.com/a/11167/919